Meta Platforms

 Brussels has accused Meta of violating European Union competition regulations by preventing rival artificial intelligence assistants from accessing WhatsApp, prompting consideration of emergency measures to mandate competitor access.

-Hyperscalers are planning a substantial increase in capital expenditure for 2026, projecting a 62% surge from 2025's record levels, primarily driven by investments in graphics processing units and data centers dedicated to artificial intelligence.
+Hyperscalers are projected to increase capital expenditure by $630 billion in 2026, signifying a 62% surge from the 2025 record, primarily driven by investments in graphics processing units and data centers for artificial intelligence.

 Elon Musk and Mark Zuckerberg are escalating capital expenditures on data centers while simultaneously articulating distinct strategic visions for artificial intelligence development.